ErpNetDocs/tech/modules/logistics/wms/how-to/document-flow.md

  - Process Event - Change of state;
  - Condition States Bit Mask: <br>
            - Released, Completed - the completed state is used when you don't want to do any further executions; <br>
-           - Completed Warehouse Requisition - this event is used when you want to generate the Store Transaction autonatically when the warehouse requisition state is changed to completed.
+           - Completed Warehouse Requisition - this event is used when you want to generate the Store Transaction automatically when the warehouse requisition state is changed to completed.
  - Allowed Generation Types - Both (Auto and Manually)
  - Procedure Name - [LOG0207](xref:LOG0207);